MuhammadSaberEl-Wazer/pokemon-app/README.md

-# Pokémon App
+# Pokemon App

-This is a React application that retrieves a list of Pokémon from the PokeAPI and displays their details.
+This is a React application that retrieves a list of Pokemon from the PokeAPI and displays their details.

 ## Setup